Repository Explorer

 QIS: Template and Attribute mapping

-The possibility of rename template and attributes have been added to the service operations in the repository adminstrator (RA) module.
+The possibility of renaming template and attributes have been added to the service operations in the repository administrator (RA) module.

 This can be relevant if the metamodel has changed and you need to update content from repositories using a different metamodel than the current repository metamodel.